Prologue...

 One of my high school classes

-It seems that we're all the sum of all the little things that we do; this obviously goes beyond the workplace.
+It seems, we're all the sum of all the little things that we do; this obviously goes beyond the workplace.

 .

-For those, like myself, who possess evolving interests the drudgery of working merely for financial gain is insufficient.
-My obsession with pursuing personal fulfillment and not following the herd has been a long running one.
+For those, like myself, who possess evolving interests, the drudgery of working merely for financial gain is insufficient.
+My obsession with pursuing fulfillment and not following the herd has been a long running one.

 .